-International undergraduate students must fulfill the same requirements as all other students applying for undergraduate admission.
-In addition, international undergraduate students must provide the following information:
+International graduate students must fulfill the same requirements as all other students applying for graduate admission.
+In addition, international students must provide the following information:

-- Educational Documents: Official transcripts or Statement of Marks must be mailed to the Office of Admissions at St. Thomas University directly from the educational institution(s) attended.
-The official transcript or Statement of Marks must contain:
+- 1. Educational Documents: Official transcripts or Statement of Marks must be either mailed to the Office of Admissions at St. Thomas University directly from the educational institution(s) attended, sent electronically by the institution, or attached to the international credential evaluation.
+The official transcript or Statement of Marks must contain: - a.
+Subjects studied. - b.
+Marks or grades awarded. - c.
+Length of class periods (optional). - d.
+Number of periods per week for each subject (optional). - e.
+Grading scale with minimum passing marks.

-- Subjects studied

-- Marks or grades awarded

-- Length of class periods (optional)

-- Number of periods per week for each subject (optional)

-- Grading scale with minimum passing marks